R v OR [2023] Crown Court at Wood Green

 Grace is experienced in appeals and parole hearings and has been successful in the Court of Appeal in relation to an appeal against sentence.
 She has drafted advices and grounds of appeal against convictions and sentences, as well as CCRC referrals, in complex cases involving murder, manslaughter, and serious sexual offences.

 Grace accepts instructions in a wide range of family law matters, including public and private law children cases.
-She worked in the family courts as a clerk and paralegal first, and is experienced in working with cases involving allegations of physical abuse, including death of a child, as well as emotional abuse and neglect.
-She represents parents and guardians throughout proceedings and is regularly sought to retain cases according to client preference.
-She is approachable to clients, who have described her as “fighting my corner brilliantly”.
-Grace has been instructed in care proceedings involving Deprivation of Liberty Orders and serious mental health concerns.
-Grace further regularly represents clients in disputes over Child Arrangements Orders and Family Law Act matters.
+She is experienced in working with cases involving allegations of physical abuse, death of a child, emotional abuse and neglect.
+Grace represents parents and guardians throughout proceedings and is sought after by clients due to her approachability; she has been described as “fighting my corner brilliantly”.
+Grace is frequently instructed in care proceedings involving Deprivation of Liberty Orders and serious mental health concerns.

 Further to her practice, Grace has written about international humanitarian law, criminal justice, and prison law reform for the International Review of Contemporary Law, the Socialist Lawyer magazine and the Justice Gap.
 Her interest in criminal law reform stems from her work during her Masters dissertation, focussed on rape law reform in the UK.